Radu1409/Rideflow/README.md

 Open the Expo Go app on your device and scan the displayed QR code to view the project.

 ## 📸 Presentation Images
-View screenshots and configuration examples for the Uber Clone project.
+View screenshots and configuration examples for the Rideflow project.

 ## 🎥 Presentation Video
-Watch the demo video of the Uber Clone app to explore its features.
+Watch the demo video of the Rideflow app to explore its features.